For Tuyet, Katrina, KaSandra, and Luc

 François frowned as he recalled that time of his life.
-How he had wallowed in a blue funk he created with his brooding.
-It didn't take long for his bad attitude to start chipping away Giselle’s initial enthusiasm, but to her credit she never threw that back at him.
+Given the way he had wallowed around in a blue funk that he created with his brooding, it didn't take long for his bad attitude to start chipping away Giselle’s initial enthusiasm.
+But, to her credit, she never threw that back at him.
 Mother never let Papa's lack of faith reduce her own.
 Her mother had raised her well, and taught her that in marriage nothing was unforgivable, that when one of you is weak the other must be strong, that is your bond, and that is your duty unto God.
 Papa had pouted and moped right up to the day mother went into labor, two weeks early mind you!
 And with little fanfare, she gave birth to a daughter, stillborn, the day after Christmas, December 26, 1954.
-They named the baby Marie, and buried her quietly in a brief ceremony at St. Paul’s Cathedral.
-It was just the two of them in attendance.
-They would never speak of her again.
+They named the baby Marie, and buried her quietly in a brief ceremony at

 Giselle stubbornly refused to surrender her spirit to self pity or misery, never losing faith or her joyful spirit.
 And in the last days of the infamous summer of love, in early September, 1969, they were once again with child.
 Mother was convinced that it was a reward for her unwavering faith.
 And so, nine uneventful months later I arrived, a son, Patrick Henry Bouchard.
 I came screaming into the world without incident in the wee hours of June 7th, 1970.
 I would be their only child in this life.
 Mother had actually gone into labor as she and Papa stood in a hot crowded room downtown waiting to take their oath of citizenship.